Are you looking for a youth speaker to motivate and encourage a group of students in Australia?

 Meet as an academic team to discuss how much money you’ll allot to this event.
 Then, use those figures to guide your hiring decision.
 Keep in mind that the best speakers aren’t always the highest-priced ones, nor are the lowest-priced ones the worst.
 Price should be one factor to consider as you research your options, but it shouldn’t be the only one.

-If your an aspiring youth speaker I go into price and other key points more in my article: How to become a Youth Motivational Speaker
+If you’re an aspiring youth speaker I go into the detail and other key points more in my article: How to become a Youth Motivational Speaker which explains how to get bookings and How To Write a Speech.

 Does the speaker project a clear speaking voice during the interview?
 Or does he or she talk quietly and seem nervous the entire time?
 While a few nerves are to be expected, you don’t want to invest in someone who will take the microphone and suddenly develop stage fright.
 If this happens, it can rush or ruin the entire presentation.
 Motivational speaking is about the transfer of emotion.